NyboTV/TP_ETS2_Plugin/README.md

 ## Features comming soon:

+- ATS Support
 - Some small Details
 - Some small Features
 - More Dashboard Designs

 ## Todo:

+1. ATS Support
-1. Add some more Informations
+2. Add some more Informations
-2. (Request more Features and it will be added here ;)
+3. (Request more Features and it will be added here ;)

 ## Issue List: